dcos/dcos-mesos-modules/journald/README.md

 * `STREAM` == `STDOUT` or `STDERR`.
 * Any values in the `extra_labels` parameter passed to the module.

+The module flag `max_label_payload_size` is used to limit the total size of the metadata tagged with each log line.
+Basic labels like the `*_ID`s and `STREAM` will always be included.
+Other labels are copied (in no particular order) until the total size of the labels exceed the `max_label_payload_size`, or until all labels are copied.

+> **NOTE**: This limitation exists because labels and other flags are passed
+> to the logger's helper subprocesses as command line arguments.
+On most
+> systems, the maximum length of command line arguments cannot exceed a
+> fixed value (usually 2 MB).

 For example, using `mesos-execute`:

 ```